I decided to put my Netflix subscription to good use, by indulging in a 7 Day Netflix Christmas movie binge.

 Synopsis: Predictable but likeable story of a young journalist meeting a Prince during her first real assignment.
 You can guess what happens between the two by the time Christmas arrives.

-Snappy Review: A modern variation of the Cinderella story, minus the wicked stepmother, pumpkin carriage and talking mice.
-What makes it palatable is the reasonable acting by both leads and the anchor provided by the always reliable Alice Krige.
+Snappy Review: A Christmas Prince is a modern variation of the Cinderella story, minus the wicked stepmother, pumpkin carriage, and talking mice.
+What makes this Netflix Christmas movie very palatable is the reasonable acting by both leads and the anchor provided by the always reliable Alice Krige.
 And then there are the atmospheric winter shots of Romania’s Peleș Castle, easily one of the most distinctive structures of East Europe.
-(A must-visit for Castlevania fans too) In other words, you can enjoy this for the ambience, if not the highly predictable girl-meets-dashing-prince story.
+(A must-visit for Castlevania fans too) In other words, you can always enjoy this straightforward holiday movie for the ambience, if not the highly predictable girl-meets-dashing-prince story.

 2. Krampus: The Christmas Devil

 Synopsis: As a child, Jeremy Duffin was abducted by a mysterious monster and nearly drowned in an icy lake.
-In adulthood, and now a cop, Duffin finds himself face-to-face with the creature once more as child disappearances again seize his town.
+In adulthood, and as a cop, Duffin finds himself face-to-face with the creature once more, as child disappearances again grip his town.

 Snappy Review: Watching this taught me an important lesson.
 Read introductions/synopses carefully!
 I thought this was Krampus by Michael Dougherty, which enjoys a respectable rating on Rotten Tomatoes.
 Well, it’s not, and what it is instead is a somnambulistic drift punctuated by frenetic bursts of verbal foulness.
 (And yes, I know it’s low-budgeted.
 But still, does it cost that much to craft a better story?)
 It’s great, though, for that sort of late night party.
 You know, when everybody is half drunk, half silly, and so hungry for something to condemn?
 If you’re looking for a movie for those circumstances, well, Krampus: The Christmas Devil would be a straight ten out of ten.
 Actually, it’d be an eleven out of ten.
 Hmpf!

 3. Arthur Christmas